rikaklassen/channel-content/README.md

 ## Assets
 You will find some of the [assests](https://github.com/rikaklassen/channel-content/tree/main/assets) within this repository.
 If you are covering my work and would like to reference me, go for it.
 ## Scripts
+All scripts and research materials will be released.
+Translators and transcribers are welcome to use the sources to make the process easier.
 ## Closed Captions and Translations
 Requested translations can be found under #TranslationTeam or in individual playlists.
 When done translating or captioning, either add "#WithSubtitles" or "#WithCaptions".